beckym223/manual_work/E6_long_edited.md

 potential improvement.
 In another study
-I found strong indications that the results of learning-by-doing are significantly in- fluenced by differences in the available  28 See Zvi Griliches and Dale Jorgensen.
+I found strong indications that the results of learning-by-doing are significantly in- fluenced by differences in the available
-29 Looking at the matter in this fashion is of course compatible with using models that represent progress as the "augmentation" of inputs.
-Indeed, models of this sort usually draw a sharp distinction between "in- puts measured in physical units" and "inputs measured in (augmented) efficiency units."

 ### ---Economics-1970-0-17.txt---